SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US245 - Add figure category/03.design/README.md

-# US245 - Add figure category

 ## 3. Design

 ### 3.1.
 Design Overview

-The design for the "Add Figure Category" functionality follows a layered and modular approach, aligned with the architectural principles and best practices recommended in the project requirements[1].
+The design for the "Add Figure Category" functionality follows a modular and layered approach, aligned with the architectural principles and best practices recommended in the project requirements.
 The process is initiated by the Show Designer through the user interface, which delegates the business logic to a dedicated controller.
 The controller is responsible for all validations (e.g., name uniqueness, input constraints), creation of the domain object, and coordination with the persistence layer to store the new category.

 The system ensures that:
 - All input is validated before persistence (e.g., uniqueness of the name, non-empty, length constraints, optional description).